Taking Efforts to Implement the International Convention on the Elimination of All Forms of Racial Discrimination

 The ICERD Action Plan was approved by the Executive Yuan on May 8th, 2010 and became the foundation to formulate relevant measures and to implement the ICERD accordingly.
 According to the ICERD Action Plan, the first National Report is planned to be issued within three years after the launch of the plan, and the following National Report will be issued every other 4 years with an international reviewing meeting being held.
 The main aspects of the action plan include,

 a.
 Reviewing the laws and regulations (taking action to review the laws and regulations)

 b.
 Education and training (Train-the-Trainer, producing training material, and training the staffs in government agencies)

 c.
 Preparing for the National Report (taking action on training the staff for writing the National Report, drafting the National Report, and preparing for international reviewing)

 a.
-The Executive Yuan also approved the revised Regulation Governing the Setting of Executive Yuan ICERD Coordination Committee （the Committee） on May 8th, 2010.
+The Executive Yuan also approved the revised Regulation Governing the Setting of Human Trafficking Prevention and Racial Discrimination Elimination Coordination Committee (the Committee) on May 8th, 2010.
 A Minister without Portfolio acts concurrently as the Convener of the Committee and the Deputy Minister of the Interior acts concurrently as the Deputy Convener.
 There are representatives from the Judicial Yuan, other relevant Ministries, scholars and experts appointed to serve as members of the Committee concurrently.

 b.
-The ICERD Task Force, under the direction of the Committee, acts to supervise the execution of the related measures, conduct research and provide consultation.
+The ICERD Task Force, under the direction of the Committee, acts to supervise the execution of the related measures, conduct research and provide consultation.3.
+Current progress

-The National Immigration Agency, under the supervision and assistance of the ICERD Task Force, will continue carrying out the ICERD action plan as scheduled, to achieve the aim of finishing the first National Report and the related international reviewing.
+The NIA, under the supervision and assistance of the ICERD Task Force, will continue carrying out the ICERD action plan as scheduled, to achieve the aim of finishing the first National Report and the related international reviewing.